arkency/posts/posts/2015-03-19-stream-pagination-in-gregs-event-store.md

 4. `previous` - leads to a next page with newer events
 5. `metadata` - this url allows us to read the metadata associated to stream

 I think about feed paging as a pagination on a website.
-It is more intuitive for me and It allows to understand the whole concept easier.
+It is more intuitive for me and allows to understand the whole concept easier.
 In the case of my example iterating **backward** it will looks following:

 <img src="/assets/images/events/backward-fit.png"  width="100%">